 There have been concerns voiced by campaigning groups about the safety of cosmetics, but the UK cosmetics industry is led by scientists who are in charge of researching and developing new formulations, as well as monitoring the safety of products.
 If there is the slightest chance that a cosmetic product poses a threat to our safety, it will be scientifically studied and evaluated, and then removed from the market.

-REACH is the organisation that regulates chemical substances in general, but as the cosmetics industry is a specialist industry with often more stringent legislation, there are other governing bodies in place.
+REACH (Registration, Evaluation, Authorisation, and Restriction of Chemicals) is the organisation that regulates chemical substances in general, but as the cosmetics industry is a specialist industry with often more stringent legislation, there are other governing bodies in place.
 For example, the EC Cosmetics Directive monitors the safety of cosmetics in Europe.

 Cosmetic products are manufactured under controlled conditions such as in a cleanroom.
 Our class 7 cleanroom provides a contaminant-free environment to safely pack and repack cosmetic products.
 Many of the ingredients used in cosmetic products are technical-grade; meaning strict regulations are in place for the process of manufacturing and supplying the ingredients.

 Once packaged, all cosmetic products must be clearly labelled with the following accurate information: